tttmmmyyyy/fixlang/BuiltinLibraries.md

 then the `res` will be allocated in the *execution* of `main` as a local value, and will be deallocated upto the end of the execution.

 #### `borrow : (a -> b) -> Destructor a -> b`
-Borrow the internal value. `dtor.borrow(worker)` calls `worker` on the internal value captured by `dtor`, and returns the value returned by `worker`.
+Borrow the contained value.
+`borrow(worker, dtor)` calls `worker` on the contained value captured by `dtor`, and returns the value returned by `worker`.

-This function is for performing operations on resources with keeping them alive: If you simply write `f(dtor.@value)`, the destructor may be called immediately after `@value` function is called, and the resource may be already released when `f` is called.
-This happens if the `dtor.@value` expression is the last place `dtor` is used.
+It is guaranteed that the `dtor` is alive during the call of `worker`.
+In other words, the `worker` receives the contained value on which the destructor is not called yet.

 #### `make : a -> (a -> ()) -> Destructor a`
 Make a destructor value.